IsaacSShade/IsaacSShade/README.md

 * Used DepthAI Image Recognition technology to create a randomly generated text to speech madlib - I worked mainly on the C++ code
 * Placed 2nd overall in the Hackathon

-### Creating video games - Canopy, Goblin Brew
+### Creating video games - Cryogenia, Goblin Brew, Canopy
-* Worked with Alex Koenig, another computer science major at Portland State University
+* Worked as a part of a 2-3 person team
 * Foraying into the game-making field by learning the basics - map design, asset creation, and implementing creative solutions to unique problems
 * Adapting to improve skills we lack, and independently carrying out a project planned by us.